thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/coap.md

 JSON payload<br>%,%json%,%templates/integration/coap/coap-uplink-converter-json.md%br%
 Binary payload<br>%,%binary%,%templates/integration/coap/coap-uplink-converter-binary.md{% endcapture %}

-{% include content-toggle.html content-toggle-id="coapintegartionuplinkpayload" toggle-spec=uplinkpayload %}
+{% include content-toggle.liquid content-toggle-id="coapintegartionuplinkpayload" toggle-spec=uplinkpayload %}

 You can change the decoder function while creating the converter or after creating it.
 If the converter has already been created, then click on the 'pencil' icon to edit it.